Jahar Das: Coaching career

 Das began his coaching career managing the West Bengal football team in the Santosh Trophy.
 He then managed Bengal Mumbai from 2002 to 2003.
 He also briefly coached of the India under-17 side.
 In 2005, after the departure of Sukhwinder Singh, Das was reportedly one of the candidates put up for the vacant India senior head coach position.
-However, the position was eventually given to Syed Nayeemuddin.
+However, the position was given to Syed Nayeemuddin.

 Das addressing at the inauguration of "SPORTSMEDCON 2023" at Fortis Hospital, Kolkata, July 2023.

-On 7 December 2005, Das was given the head coaching job at National Football League side, Mohun Bagan.
+On 7 December 2005, Das was appointed the head coach of the National Football League side, Mohun Bagan.
 His first match in charge came in the club's opening NFL game of the season against Mahindra United, a 0–0 draw.
-Das was eventually relieved of his duties on 6 March 2006 after Mohun Bagan found themselves in ninth place in the NFL table.
+Das was let go on 6 March 2006 after Mohun Bagan placed ninth on the NFL table.
 Das would return to his previous post at Mohun Bagan as the technical director of their academy.

 On 20 August 2015 it was announced that Das would become the "Head of Youth Development" at newly promoted I-League club, Aizawl.
 Then, on 7 February 2016, after Aizawl sacked head coach Manuel Retamero Fraile, Das was announced as the new head coach.

 Peerless SC created history after winning the 2019–20 Calcutta Premier Division, defeating the three Kolkata giants; the club, managed by Das, emerged as the first small side since 1958 to win the Calcutta Football League top division.
 He later went on to became the vice-president and head of youth development for AFC 'A' Licence and 'Goalz Coaching Course' by the All India Football Federation.